-Disclaimer: Not all of the Procedural Safeguards are discussed in this chapter.
-To see all of your Procedural Safeguards, refer to West Virginia Policy 2419 or the booklet provided to you by your school district.
+Disclaimer: Not all Procedural Safeguards are discussed in this chapter.
+To see all of your procedural Safeguards, refer to West Virginia Policy 2419 or the booklet provided to you by your LEA.

 Procedural safeguards are intended to ensure a student's right to a free appropriate public education (FAPE).
 They protect the educational rights of students with disabilities who need changes in how their educational services are provided in order to meet their individual needs.
 Procedural safeguards are required to be provided to students by the IDEA and West Virginia Policy 2419.